 A Basic Trading System

 In real trading there isn’t a strict binary outcome.
 A trade can close with a certain profit or loss.
 But this doesn’t change the basic the strategy.
-You just define a fixed movement of the underlying rate as your take profit, and stop loss levels.
+You just define a fixed movement of the underlying price as your take profit, and stop loss levels.